Estimation of fibre architecture and scar in myocardial tissue using electrograms: an in-silico study: Discussion

 In this \textit{in silico} investigation, the generated data is produced using a specific set of parameters for the Fenton-Karma AP model.
 We do not consider the performance of the model in predicting conductivity fields from simulations generated from a range of AP parameter values, as this is beyond the scope of this paper.
 Subsequent experimentation could be conducted to investigate how much impact the range of the model parameters has on the predictive ability of the model.
 Furthermore, it can be seen quantitatively and qualitatively in section \ref{subsec:res_performance} that isotropic fields with compact patches are better estimated than the fibre orientations of the anisotropic fields.
 One explanation for this is the observation that the compact fibrotic areas have a greater impact in wave propagation than gradually changing fibre orientations.
+At this point, it is also not beneficial to increase the complexity of the in-silico simulations.
+We demonstrate successfully that EGMs can be used by machine learning algorithms to recreate fibre architectures and accurately identify scar patterns.
 As the next step, implementation on biologically informed fibre orientation fields will verify that the model can perform as well as it does in the case of compact substrate.